Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix incomplete information about the function of Spark Augments in the quest describing them.
 - Add information on to tame and breed Eagles in the relevant quest.
 - Add information about how AbyssalCraft Statues need sky access to work in quest to craft them.
+- Add information about how the destructive effects of AbyssalCraft Statues have been disabled to the AbyssalCraft Statues quest.

 ## Texture Transformations: